pschybyschp/Tableau-WDC2-Watergauge-stations-filter/README.md

 It loads master data of the watergauge stations available in Germany.
 It provides a form to filter the data which should be load.

-Major improvments comparing Tableau Webdataconnector Watergaugestations:
+Major improvments comparing to Tableau Webdataconnector Watergaugestations:
 - Provision of a form to filter watergaugestations by waters
 - After selection of a speccific water additionaly the form enables to filter watergaugestations by locations based on the distance to the water source and a radius
 - The WDC contains also some simple logic to improve the usability of the form